davepack/react-subjects/notes.md

 ## Context
 4 types of state:
 1. shared app state
 2. prop state passed to children components
 2. component internal state
 3. state that needs to be shared in compound components

 Use context as shared internal state for compound components.

 Limit your use of context to small, self-contained pieces.
 Compound components are a decent use case.

-Biggest problem: shouldComponentUpdate
+Biggest problem: shouldComponentUpdate doesn't allow a check of context, a nested component using shouldComponentUpdate can screw up updates down the tree.

 (OBSERVATION: this.setState callback: had no idea it existed.
 Is it better than await?)